seanpmaxwell/jet-schema/README.md

   id: isNumber,
   address: schema<IUser['address']>({
     street: isString,
-    // city: isString, // If we left off the generic <IUser['address']> we could add "city" }, { optional: true, nullable: true }),
+    // foo: isString, // If we left off the generic <IUser['address']> we could add "foo" }, { nullish: true }),
-})
+});
 ```
+> If you know of a way to enforce typesafety on child-object without requiring a generic please make a pull-request because I couldn't figure out a way.

 ### Bonus Features <a name="bonus-features"></a>
-- When passing the `Date` constructor, `jet-schema` automatically converts all valid date values (i.e. string/number ) to a `Date` object.
+- When passing the `Date` constructor, `jet-schema` sets the type to be a `Date` object and automatically converts all valid date values (i.e. `string/number`, maybe a `Date` object got stringified in an API call) to a `Date` object.
 The default value will be a `Date` object with the current datetime.
 - You can also use an enum as a validator.
 The default value will be the first value in the enum object and validation will make sure it is an enum value.
 <br>